-- The Panorama Restaurant: This elegant dining option on the ground of the Cabot Link Resort offers stunning views of the Gulf of St. Lawrence.
+- The Panorama Restaurant: This elegant dining option on the grounds of the Cabot Link Resort offers stunning views of the Gulf of St. Lawrence.

 - The Cabot Public House: This pub has everything you could want—good food, friendly folks, and live music!